sircharlo/meeting-media-manager/PROGRESS.md

 - Auto rename media when switching local language (also on cong server)
 - Auto rename meeting folders when switching date format (also on cong server)
 - Auto rename mediaList keys when switching date format
+- Prevent duplicate media from being added to media list by checking safeNames without prefix